Mark Reynolds (footballer, born 1987): Aberdeen (permanent transfer)

 At the start of the 2014–15 season, Reynolds played all six matches in Aberdeen's matches in the UEFA Europa League that saw the club progress through to the third qualifying round of the tournament.
 He played in both legs in the third round qualifying round of the UEFA Europa League against Real Sociedad and scored first European goal in the second leg, in a 3–2 loss and Aberdeen were eliminated from the tournament.
 Since the start of the 2014–15 season, Reynolds continued to remain in the first team, maintaining his partnership with Considine and Ash Taylor.
-He also captained Aberdeen matches in absent of Anderson for most of the 2014–15 season.
+He also captained Aberdeen matches in the absence of Anderson for most of the 2014–15 season.
 On 30 September 2014, Reynold scored his first goal of the season against St Mirren, but he then gave away a penalty for the opposition team to successfully converted the penalty, as the match ended in a 2–2 draw.
 After the match, teammate Peter Pawlett defended Reynolds' performance, saying he will bounce back.
 Reynolds led the club to keeping an eight match consecutive clean sheets in the league between 23 November 2014 and 10 January 2015.
-Reynolds, once again, helped Aberdeen keep three consecutive clean sheets between 7 February 2015 and 21 February 2015 (during in which, he scored his second goal of the season, in a 3–0 win against St Mirren).
+Reynolds, once again, helped Aberdeen keep three consecutive clean sheets between 7 February 2015 and 21 February 2015 (during which, he scored his second goal of the season, in a 3–0 win against St Mirren).
 Despite failing to challenge Celtic as a title contender, he, nevertheless, led the club to a second-place finish and again qualified for UEFA Europa League next season.
 Despite missing one match during the 2014–15 season, Reynolds had made forty–seven appearances and scoring three times in all competitions.